peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The following applies to the From, To, Cc, and Bcc header fields.
 If the header field exists, but has an invalid syntax or has no addresses, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid`  as the address (a `.invalid`  address is a reserved address that can never belong to anyone).
 The generated message should always have a From header field.

-If a Date header field doesn't exist, a Date field will be generated using the current local time.
+If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).

+When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
+If the message has any other content type, only CR followed by LF is considered a line break.

 <b>Returns:</b>